Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AI've been doing theatre and I've been acting as a smuggler, which I've been doing now for 36 years.

-Speaker ASo I revisited them, looked them up, learnt a lot of them, and then a friend of mine said, oh, we think we're starting up a shanti crew, which is called the Back Beach Ball.
+Speaker AAnd then a friend of mine said, oh, we think we're starting up a shanty crew which is called the Back Beach Boys.

-Speaker AAh, you were proud of that.
+Speaker AOh, you were proud of that?

 Speaker AI was one of the originals.